contentful/slash-developers/docs/concepts/links.md

 - Get a list of blog posts in items with related authors, categories and other meta data in includes.
 - Get a single restaurant in items along with its menu, menu items and photos (Assets) in includes.

+Note that only Links between Entries, Spaces and Assets are resolved.
+Links between Spaces and Content Types are not included in the response when the `include` parameter is specified.

 ### Querying Linked Entries